joshtronic/pickles/README.md

 ## Thanks

-Special thanks goes out to @deanproxy for helping to name this project and @geoffoliver for being a long time user and contributor of this project.
+Special thanks to [Geoff Oliver](https://github.com/geoffoliver) for being a long time user and contributor of PICKLES and to [Dean Jones](https://github.com/deanproxy) for coming up with the PICKLES acronym.